ATTPC/attpc-daq/web/doc/installation.rst

 and remember for later.

 Once you've made a superuser account, open a browser to http://localhost:8080/admin to access the Django admin interface.

-..  image:: images/admin_login.png
-    :width: 600px
-    :align: center

 Log in with the username and password you just set up.
 This will put you on the Admin page.

 ..  image:: images/admin_page.png
     :width: 600px